ee12ha0220/BiS332/README.md

 python main.py
 ```

-Note that we used the psql database given by BiS332 course, so the database accessing method may have to changed.
+Note that we used the psql database given by BiS332 course, so the database accessing method may have to be changed.